Downlink/test/Readme.md

 Using a *push-method*, the client will watch the value of the random numbers every 5 seconds.
 If the value changes, the remote device will send or *push* the new value to our remote client.

 Before you start, [create an account](https://www.node-m2m.com/m2m/account/create) and register your remote device.
+You also need a [node.js](https://nodejs.org/en/) installation on your client and device computers.

 ### Remote Device Setup